A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Spectral Solution Algorithm

 For the 2D field $S(r, \theta)$, I perform a tensor-product interpolation.
 Given a point $(r, \theta)$ along the LOS, it is first mapped to spectral coordinates $(\xi, \eta)$.
 I then interpolate along the angular direction $\eta$ for each radial node to obtain $S_i(\eta)$, and subsequently interpolate these values along the radial direction $\xi$ to obtain $S(\xi, \eta)$.

-While barycentric interpolation is computationally more intensive than bilinear interpolation, the latter introduces discretization errors that scale algebraically with grid size, potentially degrading the exponential convergence of the spectral solver.
+While barycentric interpolation is computationally more intensive than local low-order methods, the latter introduce interpolation errors that scale algebraically with grid size, potentially degrading the exponential convergence of the spectral solver.
 In contrast, barycentric interpolation preserves spectral accuracy, ensuring that the interpolation step does not become the accuracy bottleneck.
-For applications where maximum speed is critical and moderate accuracy suffices, bilinear interpolation remains a valid alternative.
+Therefore, I adopt it as the default.
+However, for applications where maximum speed is critical and moderate accuracy suffices, bilinear or bicubic interpolation remain valid alternatives.